external-secrets Wasn't Syncing from Azure Key Vault

 --scope /subscriptions/<sub>/resourceGroups/<rg>/providers/Microsoft.KeyVault/vaults/our-vault

-We use RBAC because it integrates better with Azure AD and is the recommended approach.
+We use RBAC because it works better with Azure AD and is what Microsoft recommends now.

-Kubernetes CSI driver can mount Azure Key Vault secrets directly into pods.
-Why use external-secrets?
+Kubernetes has a CSI driver that can mount Azure Key Vault secrets directly into pods.
+So why bother with external-secrets?

 CSI driver approach:

-- Secrets mounted as files in pod filesystem
+- Secrets mounted as files in the pod filesystem

 - Synced every 2 minutes (configurable)

-- Secrets only available to pods, not to Kubernetes APIs
+- Secrets are only available to pods, not to other Kubernetes resources

 external-secrets approach: